Our team of sleep experts specialize in treating all sleep conditions at many locations in the Twin Cities and western Wisconsin.

 Our insomnia program involves therapies that give you the skills to stop thoughts or behaviors that make it hard to sleep.
 Common techniques include:

 Stimulus control – By only getting into bed when tired and leaving the bed if unable to fall asleep, you help establish the bed as a cue for sleeping.
 This includes forming habits like only getting into bed when you’re feeling sleepy and avoiding reading, watching TV or lying awake in bed.
 If you don’t fall asleep in 20 minutes, get out of bed until you’re ready to try again.

 Sleep restriction – This method limits the amount of time spent in bed to the average amount of time you actually sleep per day, increasing it slowly over time.
 If you sleep for an average of five hours per night, spend only five hours in bed each night, including the amount of time it takes you to fall asleep.

-Relaxation training – This teaches you how to relax your mind and body to reduce stress and anxiety that might be keeping you awake.
-Try different methods of relaxation like meditation or breathing exercises.
+Relaxation training – This teaches you how to relax your mind and body to reduce stress and

 Sleep hygiene training – The purpose of this treatment is to help you learn good sleep habits and behaviors that help you stick to a regular sleep schedule every night.
 Having good sleep hygiene includes going to bed and waking up at the same time each day, keeping a regular exercise routine and avoiding caffeine late in the day.